oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/serialization.md

 # [Serialization](@id dev_serialization)
-This document summarizes the serialization efforts of OSCAR, how it is supposed to work, how it works and the overall goal.
+This document summarizes the serialization efforts of OSCAR, how it works, and what our long-term vision is.
 [Serialization](https://en.wikipedia.org/wiki/Serialization) broadly speaking
 is the process of reading and writing data.
 There are many reasons for this feature in OSCAR, but the main reason is communication on mathematics by